elgalu/docker-selenium/README.md

 However this is now the default of this image, see `CHROME_ARGS="--no-sandbox"` in the Dockerfile so don't be surprised to see the "Stability and security will suffer" banner when opening Chrome inside the container.

 ## Security

+Using `VNC_PASSWORD=no` will make it VNC passwordless accessible, leave it empty to get a randomly generated one or if you don't use VNC simply deactivate it via `docker run ... -e VNC_START=false`

 The docker images are built and pushed from [TravisCI](https://travis-ci.org/elgalu/docker-selenium/builds/123103275) for full traceability.